 The new OLED screen is really nice.
 It’s beautiful, bright, and for some reason, almost a little more paper-like and less fatiguing when reading text on a white background.

-My main fail point is when lying down or holding the phone at an exaggerated angle it sometimes often won’t engage.
+My main fail point is when lying down or holding the phone at an exaggerated angle it often won’t engage.
 I haven’t figured exactly how much face the phone needs to see but my experience has been variable (generally poor) in these situations.
 Bedtime is not a great time for Face ID.
 I also had a cold recently and if I coughed or made an odd face while trying to unlock it would also fail (it was a bad cold; this was happening more than you’d expect).
+Chewing also causes it to fail.

 My other irritating corner case pet peeve is that Face ID is terrible for using your phone on a table or desk.
 With Touch ID, you could keep your phone on the table and unlock it with your index finger, never having to pick it up to look at alerts etc. With the X, you either have to hit the side button and loom over the phone to unlocked it or pick it up.